antarctica/flask-entra-auth/README.md

 ### Resource protector

-This library uses the [AuthLib Flask](https://docs.authlib.org/en/latest/flask/2/resource-server.html) resource protector, [`EntraResourceProtector`](src/flask_entra_auth/resource_protector.py), to secure access to routes within an application.
-This requires a valid user (authentication) and optionally ensures the user has one or more required [Scopes](#token-scopes) (authorisation).
+This extension provides a [AuthLib Flask](https://docs.authlib.org/en/latest/flask/2/resource-server.html) resource protector, [`EntraResourceProtector`](./src/flask_entra_auth/resource_protector.py), to secure access to routes within an application by requiring a valid user (authentication) and optionally one or more required [Scopes](#token-scopes) (authorisation).

-The resource protector uses validators for a given token type.
-In this case a [BearerTokenValidator](https://github.com/lepture/authlib/blob/master/authlib/oauth2/rfc6750/validator.py#L15), [`EntraBearerTokenValidator`](src/flask_entra_auth/resource_protector.py), is used to [Validate](#token-validation) a bearer JSON Web Token (JWT) specified in the `Authorization` request header.
+The AuthLib resource protector uses different validators for different token types.
+In this case a [BearerTokenValidator](https://github.com/lepture/authlib/blob/master/authlib/oauth2/rfc6750/validator.py#L15), [`EntraBearerTokenValidator`](./src/flask_entra_auth/resource_protector.py), is used to [Validate](#token-validation) a bearer JSON Web Token (JWT) specified in the `Authorization` request header.
 If validation fails, an [Error](#error-handling) is returned as the request response.